alex-snezhko/dirman/README.md

 Here is an example of DirMan running on this project's directory tree from Command Prompt:
 ![](https://github.com/alexsnezhko3/dirman/blob/master/dirman.png)

-The directory tree is pictured on the left half of the interface and the files in the currently selected directory on the right half.
+DirMan's interface has 3 main panels: the directory tree (left), the contents of the currently selected directory (right), and the command area (bottom).
+Interacting with DirMan is done mainly through commands, which are described in the below section.

-As pictured here, there are also arrows that appear on the edges of each panel of the view, indicating that there is more content in this panel that can be "scrolled" to in order to see.
-The area to enter commands to DirMan is on the bottom line of the interface.
+As pictured in the image, there may also be arrows that appear on the edges of each panel of the view; these indicate that there is more content in this panel that can be "scrolled" to in order to see.
+To scroll, navigate to the desired panel and then use W, A, S, and D to scroll up, left, down, and right respectively.
+Navigating between panels can be done with the arrow keys.
+If the command area is selected, arrow up will select the directory tree.
+Arrow right from there to select the current directory contents area.
+Arrow down to go back to the command area.
+Commands can only be inputted if the command area is currently selected.

 ## Commands